GEAtu/Assessment-1-Read-me-file/Assessment 2 Read Me File.md

 https://github.com/UCLanCSC/github-activity-GEAtu.git<!--This is the link to the GitHub Repo of Gideon Enenche Atu geatu@uclan.ac.uk G209562509 UCLanCSC/github-activity-GEAtu-->
 https://github.com/GEAtu/Assessment-1-Read-me-file.git<!--This is the link to the GitHub Repo of Gideon Enenche Atu geatu@uclan.ac.uk G209562509 GEAtu/Assessment-1-Read-me-file-->

-The URL to my project is https://vesta.uclan.ac.uk/~GEAtu/Web%20Technologies/Assessment2.php
+The URL to my project is https://vesta.uclan.ac.uk/~GEAtu/Web%20Technologies/Assessment2.php or https://vesta.uclan.ac.uk/~GEAtu/Atu-Gideon-Enenche-G20956259-assignment-two/Web%20Technologies/Assessment2.php

 How to access FileZilla and phpMyAdmin with name and passwords, Atu-Gideon-Enenche_G20956259_assignment-two is the folder containing all files regarding the assessment 2.
 Also Web Technologies folder includes the entire project as well.